 Alternative to the FORECAST function, the FORECAST.LINEAR function returns the future values mimicking the historical data trend.
 The syntax of the function is

 🔼 Use the below formula in any cell then hit CTRL+SHIFT+ENTER.
 You get the forecasted data instantly.

 For allowing the seasonality trends in forecasted data, it’s preferable to use the FORCAST.ETS function.
 The syntax of the FORECAST.ETS function is

 🔼 Type the following formula in any cell then use the CTRL+SHIFT+ENTER key to apply the formula.
 The formula returns the forecasted data considering the seasonality in historical data trends.

 🔼 Alternative to the FORECAST.ETS function, there is an Exponential Smoothing tool in the Data Analysis feature.
-Go through This Link to learn the details regarding its application.

 Method 4: Forecast Sales Using Historical Data Using TREND Function

 🔼 Type the following formula in any cell.